MounarkPatel/GDP_XY_plots/README.md

 # GDP_XY_plots
-Code to read World Bank GDP data and create some basic XY plots.
+Code to read World Bank GDP data from 1960- 2015 and create some basic XY plots.
+Note the csv file used is direclty from the World Bank the only difference is that the missing GDP data was handled in a consistent way so that analysis would be easier.
 # Installing Python 3
 Install python 3.
 Preffered Method: